open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.GrpcNetClient/README.md

 the `ConfigureServices` of your `Startup` class.
 Refer to documentation for [OpenTelemetry.Instrumentation.AspNetCore](../OpenTelemetry.Instrumentation.AspNetCore/README.md).

-For an ASP.NET application, adding instrumentation is typically done in the `Global.asax.cs`.
-Refer to documentation for [OpenTelemetry.Instrumentation.AspNet](../OpenTelemetry.Instrumentation.AspNet/README.md).

 ## Advanced configuration

 This instrumentation can be configured to change the default behavior by using